Eric-Baumhover/WebCat-Clang/README.md

 First implementation of Clang still on Perl language.

 Ver 1.1.2
-Full transition to python as the main plugin for WebCat.
+Full transition to python as the main  language of the plugin .

 Ver 1.2
 Implementation of extra features such as: admin test output, no loops checker and no indexing.